 How did this happen?
 A bunch of YouTube clips from all over the world got Nils started with this stunning project.
 The video clips have been thoroughly chopped, grinded and baked into new music.
 When the band performs, reed player Nils Berg is accompanied by drummer Christopher Cantillo and bassist Josef Kallerdahl on stage.
 Alongside the band is a film screen showing the far-away-guests, who are seen, heard and incorporated into the live music.
 A new quartet for each song.

 Berg is one of the most influential voices in Nordic jazz.
 With his quartet, The Stoner, he has made a name for himself both in Sweden and internationally, and in 2007 he received the prestigious Jazz-in-Sweden-award.
 2015 he was awarded the prize, jazzkatten, in the category Composer of the Year, by the swedish radio.
 Christopher Cantillo has been working with musicians like Bernt Rosengren, Anna Von Hausswolff and Jonas Östholm.
 And Josef Kallerdahl, co-founder of swedish jazz label Hoob Records, can be heard with groups such as Music music music and Josef & Erika.

 In april 2011 their debut CD Popmotion was released on Hoob Records.
 Since then they have toured Sweden, the U.S., Canada, Europe, Algiers and Japan.
-Vocals, the second CD and first movie by the band, was released in 2013 and in 2016 Nils Berg Cinemascope is releasing their third album “Searching For Amazing Talent From Punjab”
+Vocals, the second CD and first movie by the band, was released in 2013.
+In 2016 Nils Berg Cinemascope released their third album “Searching For Amazing Talent From Punjab”.